RaPiDS- A Phase 2 Study of Anti-PD-1 Independently or in Combination With Anti-CTLA-4 in Second-Line Cervical Cancer

 Note: The following cervical tumors are not eligible: minimal deviation/adenoma malignum, gastric type adenocarcinoma, clear cell carcinoma, and mesonephric carcinoma.

-a) Have measurable disease on imaging based on RECIST version 1.1 by investigator assessments.
+- Have measurable disease on imaging based on RECIST version 1.1 by Investigator assessments and independent central radiologic review.

 - Have a life expectancy of at least 3 months and an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.